skieff/BSA2014-BackboneJS-underscoreJS/README.md

 On item click, view should be changed to display film details with 'back to the list' button.
 Routing should work so that copying link and openning in new tab should open the same view you are in.

+####V2

+- Add support for Jade instead of HTML and Stylus instead of CSS to current project.
+- Convert all modules to AMD.
+- requirejs should be used to request single js file.
+- Use grunt to run jshint on project source